son-n-pham/Block-Chain/BlockchainBasic.md

   - A decentralized network facilitating and verifying transactions
   - The immutable ledger that network maintains

-- It is to answer: How can we conllectively trust what happens onlin?
+- It is to answer: How can we collectively trust what happens online?

 # Blockchain Structures